hexops/machengine.org/content/docs/core/nixos-usage.md

 (then `zig build run-textured-cube` as usual)

+## Known issues
+### Incorrect cursor behavior with cursormode set to disabled

+If your cursor is not hidden and behaves "jumpy" after setting cursormode to disabled, you will need to add the `pkgs.xorg.libXcursor` package as an additional buildinput.
+This is required for both Xorg and Wayland.

+If capturing the cursor is not required, libXcursor can be omitted.

 ## Debugging tips

 * Mach requires a functional Vulkan graphics driver by default, but you can also try OpenGL via `MACH_GPU_BACKEND=opengl`